zxcvbnius/slate/source/index.md

 end
 ```

+### iOS

+Use Cocoapods to retrieve the framework

+1. Execute command `pod init` under your Xcode project directory to create a Podfile for the project
+2. Make your Podfile look like as right：
 3. Run `pod install` to install the framework and dependencies
 4. Make sure to always open the Xcode workspace instead of the project file when building your project: